Kathryn A. Nichol PhD, MHSc, BScN

 Ku R, Nichol K, Holness DL.
 Mild hand dermatitis: Identification and management practices.
-Journal of the Ontario Occupational Health Nurses Association (in publication).
+Journal of the Ontario Occupational Health Nurses Association, Spring/Summer 2018.

 Nichol K, Holness DL, Kudla I, Robson L, Hon C-Y, Eriksson, J. The Development and Testing of a Tool to Assess Joint Health and Safety Committee Functioning and Effectiveness.
 American Journal of Industrial Medicine, 2017; 60: 368-376.

 Nichol K, Eriksson J, Kersey K, Copes R, Spielmann S and Holness DL.
 Workplace Screening for Hand Dermatitis: A Pilot Study.
 Occupational Medicine, 2016; 66: 46–49.

 Ruco A, Nichol K. Patient engagement in research and innovation: A new framework.
 Journal of Medical Imaging and Radiation Sciences, 2016 Dec; 47(4): 290-293.

 Holness L, Hayes L, Nichol K, Kudla I, Nincic V. Joint health and safety committees – what is their impact in the acute care hospital?
 WORK: A Journal of Prevention, Assessment, and Rehabilitation, 2016 Feb 15; 53(4):763-773.

 Nichol K, Kersey K, Copes R, Kendall A, Eriksson J, and Holness DL.
 Dermatitis Screening Practices within Toronto Hospitals.
 Journal of the Ontario Occupational Health Nurses Association, 2015 Fall/Winter; 34(2): 3-6.